stephenhodgkiss/wordpress-plugin-video-sitemap-generator/README.md

 3. Upload the plugin folder to the /wp-content/plugins/ directory OR upload the zip file via the WordPress admin panel under PLUGINS > Add New > Upload Plugin.
 4. Activate the plugin through the 'Plugins' menu in WordPress.

-After the first run you can examine the sitemap_videos.xml in the root director, or view it in the browser e.g. [https://](https://stevehodgkiss.net/sitemap_videos.xml)https://stevehodgkiss.net/sitemap_videos.xml
+After the first run you can examine the sitemap_videos.xml in the root director, or view it in the browser e.g. https://stevehodgkiss.net/sitemap_videos.xml

-Submit it to search engines such as Google: https://search.google.com/search-console/
+Submit it to search engines such as Google under the Sitemap menu: https://search.google.com/search-console/